-Each ProTech-SX module provides a variety of test routines to support common test requirements.
-The ProTech-SX also supports 3 User-Defined Tests.
+Each ProTech® TPS module provides a variety of test routines to support common test requirements.
+The ProTech® TPS also supports 3 User-defined Tests.

-In general, a test may not be started if the module is tripped or in test mode already.
-One exception to these rules is the Temporary Overspeed Trip Setpoint(see below).
-The other is the Lamp Test, which can be applied at any time without a password.
+In general, a test may not be started if any other module is tripped or in test or if the current module is tripped or in test.
+Also, tests will be aborted if another module trips.
+One exception to these rules is the Temporary Overspeed Trip Setpoint which can be applied to multiple modules or if another module is tripped.
+The other is the Lamp Test which can be applied to any module at any time without a password.
 If a test is not permitted, or aborted, messages displayed on the front panel explain the cause.